Manuka honey fights influenza virus. It’s efficient and has zero side effects.

-Fall has come with its ugly winds, low temperatures, colds and flue.
+Fall has come with its ugly winds, low temperatures, colds and flu.
 The season of viruses.
 Their world.
 Influenza viruses are a serious threat to human health and cause thousands of deaths annually.

-These days, there is no TV channel that doesn’t drive you crazy with flue vaccines.
+These days, there is no TV channel that doesn’t drive you crazy with flu vaccines.
 If only it were that easy!

-But is not.
+But it is not.
 Vaccines are a controversial subject.
-Some people say it worked for them, while others swear they hadn’t been more sick in their entire life as after getting this vaccine.
-Their stories are somewhere between tragic and hilarious and instead of helping you take a decision, they only confuse you more.
+Some people say it worked for them, while others swear they hadn’t been sicker in their entire life as they were after getting this vaccine.
+Their stories are somewhere between tragic and hilarious and instead of helping you make a decision, they only confuse you more.

-And of course it’s worth mentioning its hidden side-effects, some not even that hidden as they are mentioned on the medical leaflet.
-But if a bad thing happens to 1 in a 500,000, what person believes is going to be that number 1?
+And of course, it’s worth mentioning its hidden side effects, some not even that hidden as they are mentioned on the medical leaflet.
+But if a bad thing happens to 1 in 500,000, what person believes is going to be that number 1?
 Nobody.
-“Bad things happens to others, not to me.”
+“Bad things happen to others, not to me.”

-Vaccines contain chemicals which are not good for our bodies.
-Aluminium, mercury, pesticides even embalming substances and so many others have been found in their composition.
+Vaccines contain chemicals that are not good for our bodies.
+Aluminum, mercury, pesticides, even embalming substances, and so many others have been found in their composition.
 It’s risky.
-A person needs to test first its already existing levels of aluminium in his body to be sure he doesn’t exceed the limit the body can handle.
+A person needs to first test the already existing levels of aluminum in his body to be sure he doesn’t exceed the limit the body can handle.

-The good news is that viruses, as any other microbe, cannot get resistance to natural products.
-There are natural products able to fight any Supervirus that stick its ugly head out of all the chemicals we put in ourselves.
-And one natural product that can help the body in fighting viruses is honey.
+The good news is that viruses, like any other microbe, cannot develop resistance to natural products.
+There are natural products able to fight any supervirus that sticks its ugly head out of all the chemicals we put in ourselves.
+And one natural product that can help the body fight viruses is honey.
 Honeys with high antioxidant power, such as buckwheat honey, blueberry honey, strawberry tree honey, blackberry honey, chestnut honey, heather honey or manuka honey.

 • The study Anti-influenza Viral Effects of Honey In Vitro: Potent High Activity of Manuka Honey conducted by Ken Watanabe from Nagasaki University, Japan, and published in 2014, evaluated the anti-influenza viral activity of honey from various sources.